-025 ESL: Listening and 1 hr.
+ESL 025 ESL: Listening and 1 hr.
 Speaking II (1-0)

 Continues listening and speaking skills for high beginning English as a Second Language students who read and write proficiently in their native languages.
 Includes pronunciation skills.
-Carries no transfer Prerequisite: Placement test or ESL 010 or ESL 015 with a grade of "C" or better.
+Carries no transfer credit.
+Prerequisite: Placement test or ESL 010 or ESL 015 with a grade of C or better.

-ESL 026 ESL: Grammar II (2-0) 2 hrs.

-Continues grammatical structures and patterns of English for high beginning English as a Second Language students.
+ESL 026 ESL: Grammar I (4-0) 4 hrs.
+Focuses on grammatical structures and patterns of English for high beginning English as a Second Language students who read and write proficiently in their native languages.
 Includes practice of patterns presented previously.
 Emphasizes listening comprehension and speaking ability.
 Carries no transfer credit.